BlocProtocol/BLOC-wiki/docs/about/Background-and-History.md

 ```
 Too many projects are bringing in too much funding despite most having no damn product.
 We figured, "why not do the whole thing in reverse?
 Start with a fun project, make it as simple and accessible as possible, and let it grow on its own."

-We have a strong belief in our no-funding strategy; if we make a cool product, the value will create itself
+We have a strong belief in our no-funding strategy; if we make a cool product, the value will create itself.
 ```

 At [BLOC.MONEY](https://bloc.money) we want to focus on the simplicity and efficiency of cryptocurrency to be used in a everyday life around the world without barrier including a rich ecosystem by providing easy to use and powerfull services to pay and get paid with cryptocurrency.